-This list represents resources available from the Library's collection of digital archival collection and primary source databases that may be of interest to those exploring Cold War history.
+This list represents resources available from the Library's collection of digital archival collection and primary source databases that may be useful to you.
 Depending on your topic, you may find other resources on that list more helpful.

 AccessUN: The Readex Index to United Nations Documents

 Indexes United Nations (UN) documents and publications including Official Records, UN journals, reports, treaties, conferences, draft resolutions, declarations, meeting records, UN Sales Publications, and UN Treaty Series.
 Contains the full text of several thousand UN documents.

 Information from thousands of foreign media sources, including political speeches, television and radio broadcasts, newspapers, periodicals, and more, offering an extensive collection of military, political, scientific and technical reports from countries around the world, translated into English.
 The original mission of the FBIS was to monitor, record, transcribe and translate intercepted radio broadcasts from foreign governments, official news services, and clandestine broadcasts from occupied territories.
 Coverage is global with the exception of the FBIS Annexes (a supplementary publication created by the U.S. intelligence community to benefit analysts and policy makers from April 1974 through September 1996) and Western European regional broadcasts.

 World News Connection

 Translated transcriptions and summaries of radio and television broadcasts, newspaper articles, conference proceedings, periodicals and non-classified technical reports, representing nearly every country in the world.
 The material is selected and translated to serve the information needs of US government agencies, so is especially strong in the fields of politics, economics, military affairs, environment, and social issues.
 Reports from 1975-1996 can be found in the Foreign Broadcast Information Service (FBIS) Electronic Index.